 Stemless Shoulder Replacement

-In stemless shoulder replacement, the size of the artificial parts used to replace the shoulder joint is smaller.
+In stemless shoulder replacement surgery, the size of the artificial parts used to replace the shoulder joint is smaller.
 This results in smaller incisions and typically, a faster recovery.
 Ask your doctor if you are a candidate for this procedure.

 Infected Total Joints